School of Professional Studies

 Head coach of Olivet’s first swimming program, Coach Teeters joined Olivet’s faculty in 2011.
-He teaches the course in basic aquatics and will add more aquatics classes after the opening of the natatorium in the Student Life and Recreation Center.
+He also teaches aquatics classes in the Student Life and Recreation Center.

 As the coach of the Oakland Live Y’ers, Rochester, Mich., he produced more than 30 national qualifiers and a national record holder.
-His swimmers went on to claim NCAA national titles in all three divisions, and one is a three-time Olympic medalist.
-He also coached swimming at Oakland University, Eastern Michigan University and Oakland University, where his swimmers qualified and placed at the NCAA Division I Nationals.
+His swimmers went on to claim NCAA national titles in all three divisions, and one went on to become a three-time Olympic medalist.
+He also coached swimming at Eastern Michigan University and Oakland University, where his swimmers qualified and placed at the NCAA Division I Nationals.

-He is a member of the American Alliance for Health, Physical Education, Recreation and Dance, and the American Swimming Coaches Association; College Swim Coaches Association of America; and an active USA swimming coach.
+He is a member of the American Alliance for Health, Physical Education, Recreation and Dance; American Swimming Coaches Association; College Swim Coaches Association of America; and an active USA swimming coach.

 Before coming to Olivet, he coached swimming at the high school and college levels.
 With a master’s degree in adaptive physical education, he worked with disabled children, including those living with autism spectrum disorder (ASD).
 Applying for and receiving a grant, he created a swimming program for Michigan’s Southfield Public Schools.
 He also taught adaptive physical education, physical education and health education in an urban public school for eight years.

 Helping people is his passion — anytime, anywhere.
 He is active in mission work.
 While working with Africa Christian Ministries, he lived in a South African Zulu township.
 As part of his ministry, he built a soccer field; shared the Gospel with the local people; and encouraged the Zulu pastor and his wife.